londonrsteele/FSE_Career_Path/3 Making a Website Responsive/1 Learn CSS - Grid/TaskBoard/TaskBoard_README.md

-# Fundamentals of CSS > Making a Website Responsive > Learn CSS - Grid > Task Board
+# Making a Website Responsive > Learn CSS - Grid > Task Board
 ## Project Description
 In this project, you will create a board of to-do items organized into columns.
 All of the HTML and most of the CSS have been written for you, but the grid